 While you’re here, don’t miss checking out the Charging Bull statue at Bowling Green, there’s always a crowd here so brace yourself.

 And if you’re looking for a festive place to eat, check out the pretty holiday igloos along Stone Street.
 Reservations are recommended or head to my personal favorite place to Fraunces Tavern, one of the most historic bars in New York City that decorates for the holidays.

 Although the tree at Radio City isn’t a real tree, it’s one of the most famous Christmas trees in NYC!
 Located above the infamous and historic neon Radio City Music Hall sign, this spectacular, illuminated tree looks stunning along 6th Avenue.

-This beautiful illuminated Christmas tree in NYC is just the cherry on top though, what Radio City Music Hall is most famous for around the holidays is the famous Rockettes Holiday Spectacular holiday show!
+This beautiful illuminated Christmas tree in NYC is just the cherry on top though, what Radio City Music Hall is most famous for around the holidays is the famous Radio City Christmas Spectacular starring the Radio City Rockettes!

 Lotte New York Palace